This post may contain affiliate links. Please see my disclosure policy for details.

-This is not for the feint hearted or for those who are afraid of heights!!
+This is not for the feint-hearted or for those who are afraid of heights!!
 Just don’t look down…

-I made my way down to the 125th floor but didn’t stop for long – it was far too crowded!
+I made my way down to the 125th floor of the Burj Khalifa but didn’t stop for long – it was far too crowded!

 Make sure you allow enough time if you have any other bookings later in the day or flights after this point.